NikitaBhamu/InfoRetrieval/README.md

 This folder contains the assignment of the course COL764 : "Information Retrieval and Web Search".

 ## Major Project :  Conversational Search
-We tried finding some methods to achieve the task of conversational search which is defined as ● A dataset of some conversations will be given to us, in which the recent question of that conversation along with the history of the conversation is provided to us.
+We tried finding some methods to achieve the task of conversational search which is defined as<br />
+● A dataset of some conversations will be given to us, in which the recent question of that conversation along with the history of the conversation is provided to us.<br />
 ● A corpus of the passages from wikipedia is given out of which we intend to retrieve the top 20 passages in which the user can find the probable answer of that conversational question.

 The methods implemented are :-